Leadership: Situational and contingency theories

 The Fiedler contingency model bases the leader's effectiveness on what Fred Fiedler called situational contingency.
 This results from the interaction of leadership style and situational favorability (later called situational control).
-The theory defined two types of leader: those who tend to accomplish the task by developing good relationships with the group (relationship-oriented), and those who have as their prime concern carrying out the task itself (task-oriented).
+The theory defines two types of leader: those who tend to accomplish the task by developing good relationships with the group (relationship-oriented), and those who have as their prime concern carrying out the task itself (task-oriented).
 According to Fiedler, there is no ideal leader.
 Both task-oriented and relationship-oriented leaders can be effective if their leadership orientation fits the situation.
 When there is a good leader-member relation, a highly structured task, and high leader position power, the situation is considered a "favorable situation".
 Fiedler found that task-oriented leaders are more effective in extremely favorable or unfavorable situations, whereas relationship-oriented leaders perform best in situations with intermediate favorability.

-Victor Vroom, in collaboration with Phillip Yetton (1973) and later with Arthur Jago (1988), developed a taxonomy for describing leadership situations, which was used in a normative decision model where leadership styles were connected to situational variables, defining which approach was more suitable to which situation.
-This approach was novel because it supported the idea that the same manager could rely on different group decision making approaches depending on the attributes of each situation.
+Victor Vroom, in collaboration with Phillip Yetton and later with Arthur Jago, developed a taxonomy for describing leadership situations.
+They used this in a normative decision model in which leadership styles were connected to situational variables, defining which approach was more suitable to which situation.
+This approach supported the idea that a manager could rely on different group decision making approaches depending on the attributes of each situation.
 This model was later referred to as situational contingency theory.

-The path-goal theory of leadership was developed by Robert House (1971) and was based on the expectancy theory of Victor Vroom.
-According to House, the essence of the theory is "the meta proposition that leaders, to be effective, engage in behaviors that complement subordinates' environments and abilities in a manner that compensates for deficiencies and is instrumental to subordinate satisfaction and individual and work unit performance".
-The theory identifies four leader behaviors, achievement-oriented, directive, participative, and supportive, that are contingent to the environment factors and follower characteristics.
+The path-goal theory of leadership was developed by Robert House and was based on the expectancy theory of Victor Vroom.
+According to House, "leaders, to be effective, engage in behaviors that complement subordinates' environments and abilities in a manner that compensates for deficiencies and is instrumental to subordinate satisfaction and individual and work unit performance".
+The theory identifies four leader behaviors, achievement-oriented, directive, participative, and supportive, that are contingent to environment factors and follower characteristics.
 In contrast to the Fiedler contingency model, the path-goal model states that the four leadership behaviors are fluid, and that leaders can adopt any of the four depending on what the situation demands.
 The path-goal model can be classified both as a contingency theory, as it depends on the circumstances, and as a transactional leadership theory, as the theory emphasizes the reciprocity behavior between the leader and the followers.